noomde/graphQL_CLIENT/README.md

 https://graphqlclient-production.up.railway.app/
 ```

-The start page redirects to the games list.
-From there you can:
+The start page just has info on how to use the app.
+For simplicities sake.
+We can start in Games:

 1. Go to **Games** to browse games.
 2. Use the filters to search by platform, genre, developer or publisher.